USAFA-ECE/ece383/book/Assignments/lab1.md

 #### vga_signal_generator_tb

 The VGA_Signal_Generator testbench runs your signal generator and compares the actual output of your component with the desired spec.
+Your instructor will either provide this to you or make it available as a GradeScope autograder after you've completed Gate Check 1.

 #### vga_log_tb